joshuakwan/help-documentation/_drafts/Box_Panel_Worker_Framework.md

 As part of the Box Panel Application Suite, the Messenger Application was created to collect from Box Panel the information needed for each type of automated task, and then to send a message containing that information to the message bus (RabbitMQ) on the Site Controller.

 For each BPW service, there is an Agent.
-The agent communicates regularly with the RabbitMQ message bus, essentially “looking” for a job for its service to carry out.
+The agent communicates regularly with the RabbitMQ message bus, essentially “looking” for a job its service can carry out.

 This relationship between the Box Panel Worker service, the RabbitMQ, and the Box Panel messenger is illustrated in the figure below.